wout/dat-metadata-standard/CIP.md

 Generative tokens created following this standard are called **Distributed Artefact Tokens**, or **DAT**s.
 They are not necessarily a replacement for NFTs but rather a separate class of tokens in their own right.
 They can be fungible, semi-fungible or non-fungible.

 DATs introduce a way to instruct viewers to query information from the blockchain.
-Queries may include information current state of the blockchain, details from the token's mint transaction or details from previously minted tokens.
+Queries may include information about the current state of the blockchain, details from the token's mint transaction or details from previously minted tokens.
 The queried data can be used to create dynamic tokens, evolving tokens, interlinked token collections, etc.

 ## Motivation: why is this CIP necessary?